 We take complaints very seriously and try to ensure that all our patients are pleased with their experience of our service.
 When patients complain, they are dealt with courteously and promptly so that the matter is resolved as quickly as possible.
 This procedure is based on these objectives.

 Our aim is to react to complaints in the way in which we would want our complaint about a service to be handled.
 We try to learn from every mistake that we make and we respond to patients’ concerns in a caring and sensitive way.

-- The person responsible for managing any complaint about the service that we provide is Heather English, our Practice Manager.
+- Our Practice Manager is responsible for managing any complaint about the service that we provide.

 - Our complaints procedure is designed to make sure that we settle any complaints as quickly as possible.
 We shall endeavour to acknowledge telephone complaints within 24 hours and written complaints within 2 working days and aim to have looked into the complaint within 1 month of the date when it was raised.
 We should then be in a position to offer an explanation or a meeting as appropriate.
 If there are any delays in the process we will keep the complainant informed.
 Delays may occur due to staff holidays and the time it can take to consult with Dental Protection our professional advisors.

 - If a patient complains by telephone or in person, we will listen to their complaint and offer to refer them to Heather immediately.
 If she is not available at the time, we will advise the patient when they will be able to talk to her and make arrangements for this to happen.
 The member of staff will take brief details of the complaint to pass to the Complaints Manager and provide the patient with a copy.
 If we cannot arrange this within a reasonable period or if the patient does not wish to wait to discuss the matter, arrangements will be made for someone else to deal with it.

 - If a patient complains in writing or by e-mail, it will be passed immediately to the Practice Manager.